remix-run/remix/docs/api/remix.md

 ### `<Form>`

 The `<Form>` component is a declarative way to perform data mutations: creating, updating, and deleting data.
-While it might be a mindshift to think about these tasks as "navigation", it's how the web has handled mutations since before JavaScript was created!
+While it might be a mind shift to think about these tasks as "navigation", it's how the web has handled mutations since before JavaScript was created!

 ```js
 import { Form } from "remix";